FAQ

 How are the RIR communities and other stakeholders involved?

-Announcements are published by the NRO, RIRs, and ICANN at each phase of this process to invite community participation and engagement.
+Announcements are published by the NRO, RIRs, and ICANN at each phase of the process to update ICP-2 to invite community participation and engagement.

 How will the NRO NC use the community feedback?

 The analysis and complete results of the questionnaire on the ICP-2 principles was published on 24 February 2024.
-This feedback has been reviewed by the NRO NC and has been factored into the initial updated ICP-2 policy draft.
-Feedback on the draft will be reviewed and considered for further revision to the policy.
+This feedback has been reviewed by the NRO NC and has been factored into the draft “Governance Document for the Recognition, Maintenance, and Derecognition of Regional Internet Registries”.
+Feedback on the draft will be reviewed and considered for further revision to the document.
 The RIRs and NRO will work together to publish and promote the opportunities for community input.

 Community input is a critical component of the revision process, and the NRO NC appreciates all input from the global community.